vtbossss/ZeotapA2/README.md

 - Implement user-defined weather alerts based on thresholds (e.g., temperature spikes).
 - Integrate additional APIs for air quality monitoring or severe weather alerts.

-### Deployment

-You can deploy the application using Docker to any cloud service provider that supports Docker containers.
-Ensure that you configure environment variables for the production environment.

-### License
-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.